 Melanoma arises from our pigmented cells.
 Although melanomas are less common than the other two types of skin cancer, it is can be more dangerous.
 For all skin cancers, the earlier you detect them, the easier and more successful treatment can be.

-Why choose the UT Health San Antonio Cancer Center for basal cell carcinoma?
+Why choose UT Health San Antonio MD Anderson Cancer Center for basal cell carcinoma?

-The UT Health Cancer Center is a premier cancer research and treatment facility and the only National Cancer Institute (NCI) designated cancer center in Central and South Texas.
+UT Health San Antonio MD Anderson Cancer Center is a premier cancer research and treatment facility and the only National Cancer Institute (NCI) designated cancer center in Central and South Texas.
 Our doctors provide extraordinary care for patients with skin cancer that includes:

 Clinical trials for basal cell carcinoma are a major focus area at the cancer center.
 Because we are a cancer center designated by the National Cancer Institute (NCI), you can be assured that you’re in the right place if a clinical trial is a treatment option that makes sense for your diagnosis.
 Our staff has the expertise to help you through all phases of a clinical trial.